-• Separation anxiety generally occurs in children between the ages of 8 months and 3 years.
-Hospitalization can trigger this anxiety as a parent may be away from the child for long periods of time.
+•Separation anxiety generally occurs in children between the ages of 8 months and 3 years.
+Hospitalization can trigger these stages as a parent may be away from the child for long periods of time.

 The three stages of separation anxiety are:

-1) Protest: Crying and making a scene.
-The child will usually refuse comfort from anyone but the primary caregiver.
-This can last for days with the child only sleeping when exhausted.
-Older children may be aggressive or uncooperative.
+1) Protest--Crying and making a scene.
+Usually will refuse comfort from anyone but primary caregiver.
+Sometimes it can last for days with the child only sleeping when exhausted.
+Older children may be agressive or uncooperative.

 2)Despair--Child begins to accept parents are not going to be around.
 They act sad, apathetic and depressed.
 Older children may lose interest in activities and food.